-The College of Science Advisement Center, located in Centennial Hall room 202, provides students with counseling on academic and administrative issues.
+The College of Science Academic Advising Center provides students with counseling on academic and administrative issues.
 Students are informed about matters related to academic majors and career possibilities, scholarships and awards within the College, the selection of appropriate courses, the choice of an educational program leading to a bachelor's degree, and participation in pre-professional programs.
-The Advisement Center is a resource for current and prospective students who are considering a science major or pre-professional program, and provides assistance for students applying for graduation.
+The Advising Center is a resource for current and prospective students who are considering a science major or pre-professional program, and provides assistance for students applying for graduation.
 Career counseling is available in the department of the student's major.